Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Request a in-house Course: Preliminary request (no obligation)

-The Supervisor Part 2 course has been designed to pick up where our Supervisor Part 1 leaves off and assist participants to further develop the concepts, tools and resources needed to properly comply with supervisor OH&S roles and responsibilities at their workplaces.
-Completion of this course will further enhance skills obtained from workplace experience and the completion of Supervisor Part 1.
+The Supervisor OH&S Responsibilities Part 2 course has been designed to pick up where our Supervisor OH&S Responsibilities Part 1 leaves off.
+It assists participants to further develop the concepts, tools and resources needed to properly comply with supervisor OH&S roles and responsibilities at their workplaces.
+Completion of this course will further enhance skills obtained from workplace experience and the completion of Supervisor OH&S Responsibilities Part 1.

 - Understand the supervisor’s role in interpreting OH&S legislation, specific to regulation, policy and guidelines.

-- Learn how to develop and implement SWP’s (safe work procedures) specific to OH&S programs.
+- Learn how to develop and implement safe work procedures (SWP) specific to OH&S programs.

 - Understand the supervisor’s role in demonstrating leadership.

-- Practice effective communication by developing and conducting a 3-minute crew safety talk in class.
+- Practice effective communication by developing and conducting a three-minute crew safety talk in class.

 Audience: Supervisors, Managers and Worker Representatives.

-Prerequisite: Completion of the Supervisor OH&S Part 1 course is required before taking this course.
+Prerequisite: Completion of the Supervisor OH&S Responsibilities Part 1 course is required before taking this course.

 Cost: $155 per person (+ tax)